emard/ulx3s/doc/MANUAL.md

 at websvf window click "Tools->ESP32 Sketch Data Upload". successful upload will finish with same as above.

-Connect to ESP-32 WiFi (it will either connect to your local WiFi or become access point with default ssid=websvf password=12345678).
+ESP32 will try to connect to your local WiFi as client with default ssid=websvf password=12345678

-In web browser open upload page "http://192.168.4.1".
+Insert SD card with file "ulx3s-wifi.conf" in SD root directory:

+    {
+       "host_name": "ulx3s",
+       "ssid": "ulx3s",
+       "password": "testpass",
+       "http_username": "user",
+       "http_password": "pass"
+    }

+By editing this file you can set ssid and password for connection to your local WiFi access point.

+If client connection is unsuccessful ESP-32 it will become access point with the same ssid and password, but so far many people reported unsuccessful connection attempts from PC to ESP-32 in AP mode.
+If you want to try, AP mode ESP-32 web address is "http://192.168.4.1" and internet should not to work in this case :).

 If ESP-32 connected as a client, IP address will vary depending on local network.
 Discover it by using WiFi access point web interface, ARP, NMAP, or by sniffing it.